-DisplayLink announced v.8.3M0 is now available.
-Using this version of the software should work, but Targus has no plans to validate this release with Targus Universal Docking Stations or Targus UDS Utilities.
+DisplayLink announced v.8.5M0is now available.
+Using this version of the software should work, but Targus has not validated this release with all Targus Universal Docking Stations or Targus UDS Utilities.
 This release has not been submitted for distribution on Windows Update for Targus Universal Docking Stations and Targus is not providing .MSI/.INF files for it.
-This software contains the following new features: – HDCP 1.x capability on DL-3xxx/DL-5xxx […]
+Targus is not planning validation of this release.
+New Features DisplayLink DL-6950 video playback improvements […]

 Since the Targus DOCK190 has two different ways to supply power to the upstream host computer and can supply power and charging to downstream USB devices on both Type-A and Type-C ports, Thee DocKtor thought he’d try to clarify how these power operation capabilities can be used.
 USB Type-C Power Delivery Mode The USB Type-C PD operation can be confusing as it varies depending on the power sink capabilities of […]

 Targus DOCK190-The Only Truly Universal Total Docking Station That Works with Just About Everything!

 At Targus, Universal Doesn’t Just Mean One Vendor’s Platform The Targus DOCK190 is a native USB Type-C 3.1 Gen 1 (USB SuperSpeed) Universal Docking Station (UDS) that works with Thunderbolt, DisplayPort Alternate Mode, and USB Type-C Gen 1 and Gen 2 hosts, and many other USB Type-C hosts, to render up to dual 4K60P graphics monitors.
 It can supply USB Type-C Power Delivery to host devices at up to 100W. […]